hlynch/Biometry2021/docs/Week-13-lab.md

 ## [1] 0.863834
 ```

-Question: How do we interpret that p-value?
+**<span style="color: green;">Checkpoint #3: How do we interpret that p-value?</span>**

-Answer: This p-value is the probability that the larger model fits the data better only by the amount expected by its additional degree of freedom.
-In this case, we can not reject the null hypothesis that the two models are equivalent, and so we would prefer the smaller model on the basis of parsimony.
+<span style="color: white;">Answer: This p-value is the probability that the larger model fits the data better only by the amount expected by its additional degree of freedom.
+In this case, we can not reject the null hypothesis that the two models are equivalent, and so we would prefer the smaller model on the basis of parsimony.</span>

 We can actually get R to do the LRT automatically using the 'lrtest' function in the 'lmtest' package.